Estimation of False Discovery Proportion with Unknown Dependence: Simulation Studies

-Figure 3 compares the performance of our POET-PFA estimator involving least squares estimation, Efron's method, FAMT, and FAMT-PFA.
+Figure 1 further demonstrates the performance of our POET-PFA method involving least squares estimation compared with Efron's method, FAMT, and FAMT-PFA under Models 1 \& 2.
 The sample size $n=50$.
-Our POET-PFA method estimates the true $\FDP(t)$ very well.
+Our POET-PFA method approximates the true $\FDP(t)$ well.
 Efron's method captures the general trend of $\FDP(t)$ when the true values are relatively small and deviates away from the true values in the opposite direction when $\FDP(t)$ becomes large.
 FAMT-PFA performs much better than FAMT, but still could not capture the true value when $\FDP(t)$ is large.

-In Table 2, we calculate the mean and standard deviation of the direct error (the difference between the estimated FDP and true FDP) for the four methods.
-Compared with three other methods, our POET-PFA method is nearly unbiased with the smallest variance.
-The standard deviations of direct errors for our POET-PFA method decreases when the sample size $n$ increases.

-\textbf{Robustness in overestimating the number of factors}.
-In section 3.4, we have explained that our POET-PFA method is robust to the overestimation of $k$.
-Figure 4 illustrates this phenomenon, in which the direct errors for $\widehat{\FDP}_{\text{POET}}(t)$ is computed for the number of factors $K$ ranging from 3 to 10 while we fix $k=3$ in the simulation set up.
-To save space, we only present the results under approximate factor model.
-The figure provides the stark evidence that over estimates of $k$ does not hurt much as long as we can accurately estimate the common factors.

-\textbf{Data-driven estimate of $k$}.
-In this simulation study, we will apply a data-driven method to estimate the number of factors $k$.
-This criterion is based on expression (\ref{eq14}) in Section 3.4.
-We choose the smallest $k$ such that $\widehat{\lambda}_k>\epsilon p^{1/2}$ where $\epsilon=0.1$.
-In each simulation round, the $\widehat{k}$ depends on the generated data and can vary across simulations.
-Figure 5 summarizes the performance of $\widehat{\FDP}_{\text{POET}}(t)$ based on this data-driven estimation of $k$.
-To save space, we only present the results for the least squares estimation.
-Figure 6 further illustrates the distribution of the estimated $k$.
-When $n=100, 200, 500$, $\widehat{k}=3$ for both the structure models.
-Here, we only present the box plot of estimated $k$ for $n=50$.
-Although $\widehat{k}$ varies across simulation rounds, the $\widehat{\FDP}_{\text{POET}}(t)$ performs well as illustrated by Figure 5.

-\textbf{Dependence adjusted testing procedure}.
-We compare the dependence-adjusted procedure described in section 3.5 with the fixed threshold procedure, that is, compare the $|Z_i|$ with a universal threshold without using the correlation information.
-Define the false negative rate $\FNR=E[T/(p-R)]$ where $T$ is the number of falsely accepted null hypotheses.
-With the same FDR level, a procedure with smaller false misdiscovery rate is more powerful.
+Comparison under Models 3-8 are shown in the supplementary materials.